 The carrying amounts of the Group's exploration and evaluation assets are reviewed at each reporting date to determine whether there is any indication of impairment.
-The impairment charge of \$7.929M noted above primarily results from the ongoing low prices for oil/gas.
+The impairment charge for the year ended 31 December 2020 of \$438,825 and the accumulated impairment charge of \$8.368M noted above primarily results from the ongoing delay in the progress of licence renewal applications.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made.
 The recoverable amount of the Group's exploration and evaluation assets are based on its fair value less costs of disposal.
 The recoverable amount of the Group's exploration and evaluation assets is nil.

-Note 14: Current liabilities - pavables 11016 17.
-Cult the namines
+Note 14: Current liabilities - payables